coderodyhpc/WRF_AWSMarketplace/README.md

 + All files necessary to run the 2018 N.E. benchmark (12NE3) for CMAQv5.4
 + Implementation to run the CONUS benchmark (12NE3) for CMAQv5.4 (files with meteorological data and emissions must be uploaded before performing the benchmark)

-:black_medium_square: New features included in v0.1.0
+:white_medium_square: New features included in v0.1.0
 + The interface for WRF is fully functional for a single domain.
 + Download of meteorological data now includes NAM and GD?? files in addition to GFS (0.25 & 0.5 deg resolution)
 + The interface with CMAQ includes the option to create a custom case (based on WRF output)